lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

    docs/requirements-docs.txt
    docs/conf.py

-Rather than have you copy and paste these files from a set of docs here, the following repo contains a script that will do this for you.
-Please refer to the explanation presented in: https://github.com/lfit-sandbox/test.
-This is all currently a beta feature, so feedback is encouraged.
-The script ``docs_script.sh`` is not needed, you can copy the files by hand if you prefer.
+Rather than copying and pasting these files from a set of docs here, the following repo contains a script that will do this for you.
+Please refer to the explanation presented in: <https://github.com/lfit-sandbox/test>.
+This is a beta feature, so please send feedback on your experiences.
+Once complete, the script ``docs_script.sh`` is not needed.
+You can copy the files by hand if you prefer.

 The default location of the tox.ini file is in the git repository root directory.
 Optionally your documentation lead may decide to store all tox files within the required "docs" subdirectory by setting configuration option "tox-dir" to value "docs/" as discussed below.

-If your project's tox dir is "docs/" and not "." the tox.ini must be reconfigured with the correct relative paths.
+If your project's tox dir is ``docs/`` and not ``.``, update the tox.ini configuration with the correct relative paths.

-Additionally, you must also modify the doc-dir.
+You must also set the doc-dir.
 For example, from the default of ``doc-dir: "docs/_build/html"`` to ``doc-dir: "_build/html"``, as the relative path in the tox run has changed.

-Once these files are correctly configured in your repository you can build the rst files locally to test:
+Once configured, in your repository you can build the rst files locally to
+test:

 .. code-block:: bash